xoofx/xoofx.github.io/_posts/2016-06-13-implementing-a-markdown-processor-for-dotnet.md

 There are currently no real specifications for extensions in CommonMark, as they are waiting for the core part to be stabilized before proceeding further.
 So I had to leverage on many useful discussions on the [CommonMark forum](https://talk.commonmark.org/)

-The first one I tried was pipe tables: for this, I relied on the behaviour of some of the best implems out there ([PHP Markdown Extra](https://michelf.ca/projects/php-markdown/extra/) by Michel Fortin or [Pandoc](http://pandoc.org/) my John Mac Farlane) to implement the behaviour in Markdig.
+The first one I tried was pipe tables: for this, I relied on the behaviour of some of the best implems out there ([PHP Markdown Extra](https://michelf.ca/projects/php-markdown/extra/) by Michel Fortin or [Pandoc](http://pandoc.org/) my John Mac Farlane) to integrate the behaviour in Markdig.
 But it turned out that I had to [relax the parsing strategy](https://talk.commonmark.org/t/parsing-strategy-for-tables/2027/1) above (two steps, blocks first, then inlines) in order to handle them correctly.

 Typically the following should be a table ([example on babelmark3](http://babelmark.github.io/?text=%60Column1+%7C%60+%7C+Column2%0A-----------+%7C+-------%0A0+++++++++++%7C+1)):